MooersLab/pymolsnips/README.md

 </p>

-The pml cannot be sent directly to PyMOL because a pml kernel for the notebook has yet to be developed.
+The `pml` code cannot be sent directly to PyMOL because a `pml` kernel for the jupyter notebook has yet to be developed.
-Instead,the jupyter notebook can be used to assemble code fragments.
+Instead, the jupyter notebook can be used to gather and edit code fragments.
-The cells can be merged and the code can be copied and pasted into an external pml script file.
+The notebook cells can be merged, and the code can be copied and pasted into an external `pml` script file.

 In addition, the notebook can be used to document the cells of code with interweaved cells containing markdown code.
 The markdown cells support LaTeX rendering of equations and the insertion of images and videos.
 The notebook could provide an enhanced means of documenting and explaining a pml script file.